Introduction¶

 to a Label's text).

-Regardless of whether the XML was written manually or by the UI Editor, the XML files of Components can be registered in LVGL, and after that, instances can be created.
+Regardless of whether the XML was written manually or by the UI editor, the XML files defining Components can be registered in LVGL, and after that, instances can be created.
 In other words, LVGL can just read the XML files, "learn" the Components from them, and thereafter create children as part of Screens and other Components.

 Screens¶